 If you have other people involved to the project, I would highly recommend bring them to an activity to create the personas together.
 You will might be mazed about how each professional or department can have a different point of view of the users.
 I remember one time when we had the chance to put in the same room professionals from different departments from the company that I worked for.
 Although they were from different departments, we all worked for the same product but incredibly they never had the chance to discuss their different point of view and experience with the users.

 The marketing department was developing campaigns to happy customers who possibly would clearly see the advantages of the product, and they were great selling it.
 But the Consumer Services department, had loads of stories of unhappy clients who were having several problems with the service, including understanding how it worked.
 The product manager, in turn, was very focused on developing new features for what he believed was the user needs.
 Writing it now it seems silly to think that all these departments never had noticed that they were working for "different" users, but, believe on me, this is more common than you can imagine.
 Specially in big corporations where which department has different perspectives about the end user.
 Putting together these professionals to think about the user, was a It was a revealing experience for all.

-Well, now you have all the informations and different point of views to create your personas, now, you should start actually design it.
-Please, keep in mind this points (highlighted by Cooper):
+Well, now you have all the information and different point of views to create your personas.
+So, you should start to actually design the personas.
+Please, keep in mind these points (highlighted by Cooper):

 When creating the Personas, the website Usability.gov suggest to keep in ming also the following questions:

 But, when it comes to the user these are some of the questions that you must be considering in order to develop an accurate picture of your potential/ actual users.

 There are a few examples and templates that you can use to create your personas:

 I like how this video explain how to create Personas based on this last template by Romam Pichler: